sunfounder/bella-hat/README.md

 1. Choose a image name like `bella-v0.0.1.img`.
 2. Choose the microSD card device path, like [G:/].
-3. Choose MD5 on Hash.
-4. Check Read Only Allocated Partitions.
+3. Check Read Only Allocated Partitions.
-5. Click Read.
+4. Click Read.
-6. Wait for the image to be created.
+5. Wait for the image to be created.

 Now you can use this image to flash a new SD card and see if it works.